ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 Logger level configuration: externally
 --------------------------------------

-You can use logger service to implement external configuration of loggers at runtime.
+You can use the node logger service to externally configure loggers at runtime.

-The following code shows how to enable logger service while creating node.
+The following code shows how to enable the logger service while creating the node.

 .. tabs::